zhouemm/learngit/readme.txt

-git is a veision control system git is free software
+git is a distributed veision control system git is free software